 Mesothelioma is most often diagnosed after a person goes to a doctor because of symptoms.
 If there is a reason to suspect you might have mesothelioma, your doctor will use one or more tests to find out.
-Symptoms might suggest that the problem could be mesothelioma, but tests are needed to confirm the diagnosis.
+Symptoms might suggest that the problem could be mesothelioma, but tests will be needed to confirm the diagnosis.

 Medical history and physical exam

 If you have any signs or symptoms that suggest you might have mesothelioma, your doctor will want to take a complete medical history to learn about your symptoms and possible risk factors, especially asbestos exposure.
 You will also be asked about your general health.

 A physical exam can provide information about possible signs of mesothelioma and other health problems.
 Pleural mesothelioma can cause fluid to build up around the lungs in the chest (called a pleural effusion).
 In cases of peritoneal mesothelioma, fluid can build up in the abdomen (called ascites).
 In pericardial mesothelioma, fluid builds up in the sac around the heart (called a pericardial effusion).
 Rarely, mesothelioma can develop in the groin and look like a hernia.
 All of these might be found during a physical exam, such as when the doctor listens to these areas with a stethoscope.